wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

+= 2.7.1 - 2023-11-01 =

+* NEW - Show Mobile App Notice on Post SMTP dashboard
+* Improvement - Improved SQL query to meet latest security standards
+* Improvement - Added patch to avoid script execution in log content.

 = 2.7.0 - 2023-10-26 =

-NEW - Added support for POST SMTP app.
+* NEW - Added support for POST SMTP app.
 [Visit documentation for more information](https://postmansmtp.com/documentation/advance-functionality/postsmtp-mobile-app/?utm_source=wp_org&utm_medium=changelog)
-Fix - Raw HTML was sent when using ElasticEmail service.
+* Fix - Raw HTML was sent when using ElasticEmail service.
-Fix - Raw HTML was sent when resending emails from the log section.
+* Fix - Raw HTML was sent when resending emails from the log section.

 = 2.6.2 - 2023-10-19 =